zhihanyang2022/zhihanyang2022/README.md

 I'm passionate about creating high-quality implementations of cool machine learning algorithms.
 Check them out!

 - [2023/09] Open-sourced gradient-gmm for training Gaussian mixture models for density estimation and variational inference
+- [2023/08] Open-sourced vi-with-normalizing-flow for reproducing the paper "Variational Inference with Normalizing Flows"

  <!--